Dmanisi

 Dmanisi (დმანისი, [dmanisi], Başkeçid) is a town and archaeological site in the Kvemo Kartli region of Georgia approximately 93 km southwest of the nation’s capital Tbilisi in the river valley of Mashavera.

-The hominin site is dated to 1.8 million years ago.
-It was the earliest known evidence of hominins outside Africa before stone tools dated to 2.1 million years were discovered in 2018 in Shangchen, China.
+Abandoned in the 1700s, Bashkichet (Башкичети) was resettled in 1844 to 2000 by Russian sectarian Dukhobortsy exiled from Taurida Governorate.
+It was renamed Dmansi (Дманиси) from the ancient Mongol duman, menaing "military or administrative unit".

-A series of skulls which had diverse physical traits, discovered at Dmanisi in the early 2010s, led to the hypothesis that many separate species in the genus Homo were in fact a single lineage.
+It is the site of Dmanisi Hominid Skulls, which are dated to 1.8 million years ago, making them the earliest dated human remains in Eurasia.
+A series of skulls which had diverse physical traits, discovered at Dmanisi in the early 2000s, led to the hypothesis that many separate species in the genus Homo were in fact a single lineage.
 Also known as Skull 5, D4500 is the fifth skull to be discovered in Dmanisi.

 History

 The area around the town of Dmanisi has been settled since the Early Bronze Age.
 In the 6th century an Orthodox Christian cathedral named "Dmanisi Sioni" was built there.
 The oldest written record of the town is in the 9th century as a possession of the Arab emirate of Tbilisi.
 Located on the confluence of trading routes and cultural influences, Dmanisi was particularly important, growing into a major commercial center of medieval Georgia.
 The town was taken by the Seljuk Turks in the 1080s and by the Georgian kings David the Builder and Demetrios I between 1123 and 1125.
 The Turco-Mongol armies under Timur laid waste to the town in the 14th century.
 Sacked again by the Turkomans in 1486, Dmanisi never recovered and declined to a scarcely inhabited village by the 18th century.
 The castle was controlled by the House of Orbeliani.